 - Equal Opportunity Policy

-The mission of the Department of Communicative Disorders and Sciences is to provide rigorous academic and clinical preparation to students seeking careers working with individuals with communication disorders, and their families.
-We are guided by a commitment to scholarly research and principles of evidence-based practice.
-Our graduates will adhere to the highest ethical standards in serving the needs of our culturally and linguistically diverse community.
+The mission of the Department of Communicative Disorders and Sciences is to provide rigorous academic and clinical preparation to students seeking careers working with persons with communication disorders, and their families.
+We are guided by a commitment to scholarly research as well as principles of evidence-based and culturally responsive practice.
+Our graduates will meet the highest ethical standards in serving the needs of our culturally and linguistically diverse community.

 We value the following attributes in ourselves and our students: